BeatrisIlieva/devto-articles/articles/beginner-guide-to-http-and-rest.md

      Host: github.com
     ```

-    3. Other Headers (Optional) – Additional headers provide extra information about the request.
+    3. Other Headers (Optional only if there is no body) – Additional headers provide extra information about the request.
 In this example, we specify that the request body is formatted as JSON, allowing the server to correctly parse the received text:

     ```
     Content-Type: application/json